 We specifically do not advocate any use of escalating pressure – increasing intensity or phases of aversive stimulation to cause horses to do things so that we can release (remove) the pressure to reinforce that behaviour (negative reinforcement).

 In our experience this creates many more issues than it solves and is in our opinion neither ethical nor is it consistent with Animal Welfare Law anywhere in the developed world.

-We also avoid using any kind of flood desensitisation – where horses are exposed to things they fear at high strength, and restrained until they cease to react (if indeed they ever do).
+We also avoid using any kind of flood desensitisation – where horses are exposed to things they fear at high strength, and corrected, restrained or confined until they cease to react (if indeed they ever do).
 Think of flooding as throwing the horse in the deep end of a situation and preventing him from getting out until he learns to swim.
 We know from many studies in psychology and neuroscience that this may never work, that it is traumatic for horses and that it carries considerable risks to people and horses and property.

 Horse Charming is force-free, science based, effective management and training for the 21st century horse, pony, mule or donkey and the people who love them.